Garden Level-Up: Make this Simple Compost Tumbler from 1 Bucket (with Pictures!)

 My Slow Goat: A DIY Compost Tumbler

-With spring coming on, it’s a good time to talk about growing food and gardening.
+No matter the season, it’s a good time to talk about growing food and gardening.
 We can take a break from comics for a minute.
 I am trying to branch out on what I include on this blog.
 After all, that’s why it’s called SCLeccentric and not SCLcomics!

 I want to introduce you to my goat.
 I made it myself.
 It’s called a slow goat, because it does in six months what a goat does in six days.
 It takes vegetation and breaks it down into compost for your garden.
 There are many different ways to compost, and I chose this method because it has three advantages: